Observational constraints on 3-forms dark energy: Observational fit

 To better understand how the 3-form dark energy model affects the cosmological fit, the extended parameters of the model are shown in Figs.~\ref{fig:scatter} for CMB and SNe + low-$z$ dataset as scatter plots over the current matter density parameter $\Omega_{\rm m0}$.
 We choose to omit $H_0$ as it is either fully constrained (SNe + low-$z$) or strongly correlated with $\Omega_{\rm m0}$ (CMB), thus providing no additional information.

 One can clearly infer from the figure that only the initial field strength influences the cosmic evolution.
 This is consistent with the assumption that the 3-form is driven by the Hubble flow for the majority of the cosmic evolution, and its effect is well characterised by when it climbs up the potential.
-Assuming that the 3-form is driven entirely by the Hubble flow ($a \chi^3 \sim \text{constant}$), the climbing of the potential ends at $\sqrt{\xi/3} \kappa \chi \sim a_i^3\sqrt{\xi/3} \kappa \chi_i a^{-3} \sim 0.05 a^{-3} \sim 1$, i.e., at $z\sim 1.7$, where the effect on the distance to the last scattering surface is maximised while the effect on high-$z$ SNe is minimised as SNe in Pantheon+ catalogue are mostly at $z<1.7$.\footnote{The choice of 1-$\sigma$ deviation from the centre of the Gaussian potential as the end of climbing is arbitrary.
+Assuming that the 3-form is driven entirely by the Hubble flow ($a \chi^3 \sim \text{constant}$), the climbing of the potential ends at $\sqrt{\xi/3} \kappa \chi \sim a_i^3\sqrt{\xi/3} \kappa \chi_i a^{-3} \sim 0.05 a^{-3} \sim 1$, i.e., at $z\sim 1.7$, where the effect on the distance to the last scattering surface is maximised while the effect on high-$z$ SNe is minimised as SNe in Pantheon+ catalogue are mostly at $z<1.7$.\footnote{The choice of 1-$\sigma$ deviation from the centrethe inflection point of the Gaussian potential as the end of climbing is arbitrary.
 However, it does correspond to the transition from $c_s^2 < 0$ to $c_s^2 > 0$.
-Therefore, the perturbation stabilises during the dark-matter-dark-energy transition, avoiding the materialisation of the gradient instability.} This is analogous to the phenomenological sign-switching $\Lambda_s$CDM model \cite{Akarsu:2021fol, Akarsu:2022typ, Akarsu:2023mfb, Bouhmadi-Lopez:2025ggl}, where a sudden change to the cosmological constant at $z \sim 2$ splits the universe into a standard late-time epoch with $\Omega_\Lambda \sim 0.7$ and a new high-$z$ epoch with a much lower $\Omega_\Lambda$.
-A natural extension to the 3-form model with a Gaussian potential which is under investigation thus would be the inclusion of a negative cosmological constant, as it may be regarded as a theoretically well-motivated realisation of sign-switching $\Lambda_s$CDM.
+Therefore, the perturbation stabilises during the dark-matter-dark-energy transition, avoiding the materialisation of the gradient instability.~Before that, one should consider the 3-form field as merely an effective description.} This is analogous to the phenomenological sign-switching $\Lambda_s$CDM model \cite{Akarsu:2021fol, Akarsu:2022typ, Akarsu:2023mfb, Bouhmadi-Lopez:2025ggl}, where a sudden change to the cosmological constant at $z \sim 2$ splits the universe into a standard late-time epoch with $\Omega_\Lambda \sim 0.7$ and a new high-$z$ epoch with a much lower $\Omega_\Lambda$.
+A natural extension to the phantom 3-form model with a Gaussian potential which iscurrently under investigation thus would be the inclusion of a negative cosmological constant, as it may be regarded as a theoretically well-motivated realisation of sign-switching $\Lambda_s$CDM~if one can mend the gradient instability issue.